 dev/tests/integration/testsuite, and then would be executed together with the core tests.

-However, third party Magento extensions are contained within a single directory, and might supply custom integration tests too.
+However, third-party Magento extensions are contained within a single directory and might supply custom integration tests too.

-These tests usually are placed in the
+These tests usually reside in the

 Test/Integration/ subdirectory within the module

-These third party integration tests are not picked up by the default integration test configuration.
+These third-party integration tests are not picked up by the default integration test configuration.